Wandalen/willbe/doc/version2.eng/concept/ReflectorFileFilter.md

 Filters are necessary to limit time-based selection.
 Reflectors have four time filters: `notOlder`,` notNewer`, `notOlderAge`,` notNewerAge`.
 In the field parameters, the values are entered in milliseconds (1 s = 1000 ms, 1 hour = 3600000 ms).

-Time filters excludes:
+Time filters exclude:
 - `notOlder` - all files if at least one older than the set time limit;
 - `notNewer` - all files if at least one newer than the time limit;
-- `notOlderAge` - files which age is older than the set time limit;
+- `notOlderAge` - files whose age is older than the set time limit;
-- `notNewerAge` - files which age is newer than the set time limit.
+- `notNewerAge` - files whose age is newer than the set time limit.

 ### An example of using time filters